Tasty French Onion Soup Recipe

 Sort By :

 Easy and delicious!
 1/3 cup of oil is way too much, as other reviewers have said.
-I used a couple turns of the pan of grapeseed oil, alletgic to olives, and a small pat of butter for flavor.
+I used a couple turns of the pan of grapeseed oil, allergic to olives, and a small pat of butter for flavor.
+I also cut back sodium content with homemade stock.
 Otherwise, fantastic!

 *** Note ~ Make sure you follow the directions from the manufacturer for using your crocks/ramekins in broiler.
 Do NOT use a normal cereal bowl.
 Most crocks/ramekins say to make sure bowl is already warmed up before broiling.
 If you just use any bowl and preheat you risk bowls breaking, burning yourself when they do if they don't break in oven, and loss of this labour of love!